With over fifteen years of service to Brick-Tie and our clients, Kat joined our board of directors in 2021.

 Katrina is a City and Guilds qualified manual handling trainer and recently completed re-training of all staff in good manual handling techniques.
 This is part of our drive to make health and safety everyone’s responsibility, whether on site or in the office.
 As part of this Kat has also attended and passed her IOSH Managing Safely course, which helps her organise and manage projects with health and safety as her top priority.

 If that’s not enough she oversees our works diary and knows where all our technicians are – all the time – it really is uncanny!

 Katrina sat and passed the Property Care Association remedial technician’s exam (PCAQT).
 This enables her to answer client questions with accuracy; feedback we get from clients who deal with her is consistently excellent.
 In fact, Katrina rarely needs to consult Bryan or the surveying team when technical queries are raised – she really knows the business.
 So if you need a job completing soon, Kat’s the lady to ask first.

 In November 2018 Katrina attended PCA training and following success in her exam is enrolled on the Professional Biocide users register.
 If you want to know anything about the safe use of chemical biocides in domestic or commercial buildings you can ask Kat.

 Katrina Jackson lives with her fiance, Simon West.
-Kat also enjoys running and has raised money for Cancer research and more recently St George’s Crypt and Leeds Homeless kitchen.
+Kat also enjoys running and has raised money for Cancer research and more recently St George’s Crypt, The Trussell Trust and Leeds Homeless kitchen.